Louis Lawson

-Louis Lawson (25 October 1921 – 5 July 2009) was international motorcycle speedway motorcyclist who finished third in the 1949 Speedway World Championship final.
+Louis Lawson (25 October 1921 – 5 July 2009) was international motorcycle speedway rider who finished third in the 1949 Speedway World Championship final.
+He earned 7 international caps for the England national speedway team.

-Career summary
+Career

 Lawson was born in Southwell, Nottinghamshire, and spent his whole career with the Belle Vue Aces, winning the National Trophy three times.
-Lawson also featured in the England on eleven occasions.
+Lawson also featured in the England team.